 Signs and Symptoms of Silent Migraine

 Simply because a migraine episode comes along without a headache doesn’t mean it’s pleasant to experience.
-If a person is having a migraine, but without the headache it is so well known for, then what are the possible symptoms?
+If a person is having a migraine, but without the headache, then what are the possible symptoms?

-- Vision changes – may be blurred, cloudy, double, or temporarily impaired
+- Vision changes – blurred, cloudy, double, or temporarily impaired

 - Seeing flashes, shimmers, stars, spots, or flickering light